ansible-collections/ibm_zos_cics/docs/source/modules/auxiliary_temp.rst

         stdout
-          | The standard out stream returned by the program execution.
+          | The standard output stream returned from the program execution.

           | **returned**: always
           | **type**: str